boheeee/geumjjogi/README.md

 It recognizes 100 won and 10 won separately, and the coordinates come out well.

 ## The limitations:
-Only 100 won and 10 won can be distinguished.\
+Only 100 won and 10 won can be distinguished.
+Real-time recognition is not possible. => Only pictures taken are possible.